Future Around & Find Out

 Independent technologist and former NPR journalist Dan Blumberg speaks with founders, makers, and you to celebrate breakthroughs, call BS on the hype, explore how things might go sideways — and how we can steer the future in the right direction.

-On Tuesdays, we feature interviews with the builders changing how we work, live, and play.
+On Tuesdays, we interview the builders changing how we work, live, and play.

 On FAFO Fridays, futurist Kwaku Aning joins Dan for a playful recap of the week in tech, including the amazing, the scary, and the strange.